LEAD IN FOOD, BLUE-GREEN ALGAE, TOXIC FERTILIZER AND MORE

 Many readers are familiar with blue-green algae.
 Many people experience increased energy on this product.
 However, several hair analysis practitioners found they had to take their clients off this product in order to balance their body chemistry.
 A paper from the Internet may provide the reason why.

 All foods contain toxins in small quantities.
 Some people can handle them, while others cannot.
 Mark Thorson has written "An Anatoxin-A Primer".
-Mr. Thorson writes that blue-green algae produces a potent neurotoxin called anatoxin-a.
+Mr. Thorson writes that blue-green algaeproduces a potent neurotoxin called anatoxin-a.
 Its properties are comparable to a synthetic anatoxin-a derived from L-cocaine.
 He cites scientific references to support this.

 Anatoxin-a is a neuromuscular blocking agent that interferes with the activity of acetylcholine.
 Acetylcholine is a calming neurotransmitter.
 Therefore, he says, the algae has a stimulatory effect somewhat like cocaine.
 One could imagine that for tired slow oxidizers such a product would be very appealing.

+A Potent Poison.
 According to the article, blue-green algae can contain up to 1% of its weight in Anatoxin-a.
 The toxin is between three and 50 times more potent than nicotine, and 20 times more potent than acetylcholine.

 Sales information from Cell Tech describes the energy boost people feel on the product.
 Comments are similar to complaints the FDA has received.
 Stimulatory effects such as an inability to sleep are followed by a crash when one goes off the product.